EthanLin-TWer/blog/README.md

 - If you don't want to use CC BY-NC 4.0 licence for the content, then you should change the footer text, which is located in *_layouts/default.html*.
 - Generate your site and be happy!

-### Jekyll < 2.0.0

-I try to keep brume up to date with the newest Jekyll version.
-Jekyll 2.0.0 introduced a lot of changes (like a built in Sass support) that are not backward compatible, therefore I have created a separate branch `legacy` for those, who might be using an older Jekyll version.
-All the changes that I introduce in `master` will be ported to `legacy`.

 ## Theme customization

 This theme has 4 predefined colors that can be used for links: